alters-mit/sticky_mitten_avatar/Documentation/sma_controller.md

    This is static data for the _initial_ scene occupancy_maps.
 It won't update if an object's position changes.

+   This is _not_ a navigation map.
+If there is a gap between positions, the avatar might still be able to go from one to the other.

+   Images of each occupancy map can be found in: `images/occupancy_maps`
+   Key: Red = Free position.
+Blue = Free position where a target object or container can be placed.

    Convert from the coordinates in the array to an actual position using `get_occupancy_position()`.

 ```python